 - Other TBIs.
 Concussions are far from the only type of TBI.
 Any time that your head is jerked around or hits an object, you could be at risk for developing a TBI.
 When we think of how a TBI relates to slamming on a vehicle’s brakes, it could be the result of hitting your head or simply being moved suddenly back and forth.
 General TBI symptoms overlap with concussion symptoms, so you should be sure to see a doctor who can correctly diagnose your condition and get you on the right course of treatment, or risk suffering more serious injuries.

 - Broken bones.
 Seat belts saved approximately 374,276 lives between 1975 and 2017.
 You should always wear your seat belt every time you ride in a motor vehicle.
 However, it is possible to suffer seat belt-related injuries.
 Since seat belts are designed to stop your forward movement in situations like when a driver slams on the brakes, the pressure exerted on your body can cause broken clavicles, fractured ribs, and even cervical spine fractures.
 Vascular injuries can also occur when the pressure from the seat belt causes a blood vessel to puncture or tear, leading to blood loss.
 This does not take away from seat belts’ life-saving design, though.
 Having a broken bone is certainly preferable to losing your life.

 You can suffer the above injuries without ever being physically involved in a car accident.
 If the driver in front of you stops without warning, or you are riding as a passenger in a motor vehicle and the driver slams on the brakes, the sudden resulting back and forth movements may be sufficient to cause injuries.
-You may need the help of a Louisville car accident lawyer to determine liability in a personal injury claim involving these types of injuries, especially if you slammed on the brakes to avoid an accident.
+You may need the help of a lawyer to determine liability in a personal injury claim involving these types of injuries, especially if you slammed on the brakes to avoid an accident.